NormanDunbar/TraceCollier/README.md

 ## Get the Latest Binary

-Go to <https://github.com/NormanDunbar/TraceMiner2/releases>, chose the latest release, and then choose your desired version.
+Go to <https://github.com/NormanDunbar/TraceCollier/releases>, choose the latest release, and then choose your desired version.
 Files here will be for Windows or Linux in 32 and 64 bit versions.
 The source code used to build these versions is also available to download from the release that you are looking at - should you require it.

 ## Download the Source

-Go to <https://github.com/NormanDunbar/TraceMiner2> and click the clone or download button.
+Go to <https://github.com/NormanDunbar/TraceCollier> and click the clone or download button.
 Choose the option to download a zip file.

 Save it somewhere safe, I use my `SourceCode` folder, and extract it.
-This will create a new folder named `TraceMiner2-master` - you can remove the `-master` bit if you wish, however, the following instructions assume that you didn't.
+This will create a new folder named `TraceCollier-master` - you can remove the `-master` bit if you wish, however, the following instructions assume that you didn't.

 ## Compile the Source